Anveks/Python-Basics/readme.md

 In Python, *args and **kwargs are used in function definitions to allow the function to accept a variable number of arguments.

 - The *args syntax allows you to pass a variable number of non-keyword arguments to a function.
-The *args parameter inside the function definition gathers all the non-keyword arguments into a tuple, which can then be accessed within the function.
+The *args parameter inside a function definition gathers all the non-keyword arguments into a tuple, which can then be accessed within the function.
 The name args is a convention, but you can use any valid variable name with the * prefix.

 **NB**: there is a similar concept in JavaScript called the 'rest parameter': it allows a function to accept an indefinite number of arguments as an array.